E3SM-Project/scream/components/scream/docs/build.md

 ctest -R p3_regression
 ```

+###

+We can create groupings of tests by using **labels**.
+For example, we have a
-You can see a list of available options by typing
+`driver` label that runs tests for SCREAM's standalone driver.
+You can see a
+list of available labels by typing

 ```
 ctest --print-labels
 ```

-To see which tests are associated with a given label (e.g. `p3_regression`), use
+To see which tests are associated with a given label (e.g. `driver`), use

 ```
-ctest -L p3_regression -N
+ctest -L driver -N
 ```

 # SCREAM Test Suites